zeninpalm/easy_find/README.md

 _____________________

 You may save the above contents in a .rb file, say demo.rb.
-Then run "*find_generate* demo.rb", and copy&paste generated printed find command line.
+Then run "*easy_find* demo.rb", and copy&paste generated printed find command line.

 API calls
 _____________________